nerds-odd-e/cpp-otp-trainee/cpputest/README.md

 ## Command line switches

+* -h help, shows the latest help, including the parameters we've implemented after updating this README page.
 * -v verbose, print each test name as it runs
 * -r# repeat the tests some number of times, default is one, default if # is not specified is 2.
 This is handy if you are experiencing memory leaks related to statics and caches.
+* -s# random shuffle the test execution order. # is an integer used for seeding the random number generator. # is optional, and if omitted, the seed value is chosen automatically, which results in a different order every time.
+The seed value is printed to console to make it possible to reproduce a previously generated execution order.
+Handy for detecting problems related to dependencies between tests.
 * -g group only run test whose group contains the substring group
 * -n name only run test whose name contains the substring name